Shefa-li/Shefa-li/README.md

 ## 👋 Hello, I'm Shefali 🧑‍💻
 - ✨ Frontend Dev in Mumbai, India
-- Building scalable SPAs with Angular, crafting pixel-perfect UIs, and occasionally breaking the build (oops!) 🔥
+- Building scalable SPAs with Angular, crafting UIs, and occasionally breaking the build (oops!) 🔥
 - 🌱 Currently looking to expand my skills and contribute to open-source

 ## 🚀 My Superpowers & Magical Tools